Abbeyleix: Bus

-Bus Éireann's expressway service between Dublin and Cork ceased to serve Abbeyleix on 30 June 2012.
-As an interim measure until 11 August 2012 Bus Éireann operated a shuttle service (route 128) to connect with Expressway services at Portlaoise.
+Both Bus Éireann's Expressway service and the Aircoach service, between Dublin and Cork, ceased to serve Abbeyleix in 2012.
+As an interim measure, until August 2012, Bus Éireann operated a shuttle service (route 128) to connect with Expressway services at Portlaoise.
 Slieve Bloom Coaches also have a route from Borris-in-Ossory to Portlaoise which serves the town.

+The TFI Local Link 828 and 858 bus services connect Abbeyleix to Portlaoise and Cashel and Thurles.

 Amenities

 There is a district hospital in the town, and a number of shops and pubs.
 Father Breen Park has fields for soccer and other sports, while the adjacent CYMS hall is home to a number of clubs.

+The "Lords Walk Loop" is a 2.4 kilometer loop that traces an old walking route taken by the De Vesci Family to reach the local church and railway station.

+Killamuck Bog is managed by the Abbeyleix Bog Project which has constructed two looped walks through the bog.
+The entrance to the bog is located by the Abbeyleix Manor Hotel.
+The two loops have raised wooden broad walks that traverse through the bog, as well as paths and tracks.

+The Abbeyleix Heritage House is a local heritage centre, with visitor information and an exhibition on the county's history and local attractions.
+Original antique carpets and vintage costumes are on display alongside archaeological and historical artefacts.
 Heritage House also provides guided tours of the museum and runs workshops throughout the year.
-The Abbeyleix Manor Hotel is part of the Magnuson Hotels chain.

-The "Lords Walk Loop" is a 2.4 kilometer loop that traces an old walking route taken by the De Vesci Family to reach the local church and railway station.

 Buildings of note

 Abbeyleix House and the de Vesci estate (Abbeyleix Estate) is located on the Ballacolla road.
 As of 2019, the estate was being marketed for sale, with an asking price of €20 million.
+The house and 1050 acre estate was sold in 2021 for €20 million to Irish entrepreneur John Collinson.
+Millbrook House which is located beside the de Vesci estate was also purchased by Collinson in 2022.

 Within the town, Abbeyleix Market House is a five-bay, four storey building which was previously used as a fire station and library.
 It has been renovated as a library and exhibition centre.
 Heritage House is a visitor centre which houses a local history museum.
 This 19th-century building was once the North Boys School.
 Both the Market House and Heritage House are listed on the Record of Protected Structures for County Laois.